 Why is life so fucking hard?

-If you want a quick overview, I wrote about religion here, but the short version is that–according to just about every religion EVAR–there was a split, a fundamental cataclysm at the beginning of time that left mankind separated from the source of life, the divine.
-Religion (supposedly) traces the path to the return.
+If you want a quick overview, I wrote about religion here, but the short version is that, according to just about every religion EVAR, there was a split, a fundamental cataclysm at the beginning of time that left mankind separated from the source of life, the divine.
+Each religion traces its own path to the return.

-The Second Law is also the reason why you can’t reverse time, like running back a tape, and do things over (the so-called “arrow of time”).
+The Second Law — or whatever undergirds it — is also the reason you can’t reverse time, like running back a tape, and do things over — the so-called “arrow of time.”
 You just have to live with your mistakes, with the chaos you’ve created.

 I think it is very Shakespearean.
 If Hamlet were scientist, he would go around quoting the Second Law.
-I’m certain of it.
+I’m sure of it.

-It defies the Second Law.
-If a serpent were really eating itself and then using the digested tissue to regrow what it lost, it would continually lose energy to heat, meaning it could never recover everything and the “system” would wind down to chaos.
+The ourobouros defies the Second Law.
+If a serpent really were eating itself and then using the digested tissue to regrow what it lost, it would continually lose energy to heat, meaning it could never recover everything and the “system” would wind down.
 And yet it doesn’t.
 It keeps going, round and round.
 It is eternally fulfilled by the mysterious source from whence all comes (from where the energy of The Big Bang came from, for example).